kaimitai/faxedit/readme.md

 ### Roadmap

-This editor was built during a few intense weeks of development, and is being released as a beta.
+This editor is in development, and is being released as a beta.
 Some bugs are expected.
 While we stabilize the codebase, we will prioritize bug-fixing.
 Once the technical debt has been paid down, we want to prioritize the following additions:

-* Support graphics editing, perhaps by way of bmp imports and exports
 * Add an undo feature
 * Add configuration support for more ROM-hacks
 * General UI improvements